 After the third fold, I usually put the dough back in the fridge for half an hour to relax, then roll it out to about 12 by 24 inches rectangle.
 The size of the rectangle may vary, depending several factors such as how much your dough has risen, but you want to make sure that the thickness is 1/2 inch.
-At this point I usually let the rolled out dough sit for about 10 minutes to relax, otherwise it will pull together and shrink a bit when you cut it.
+At this point I usually let the rolled-out dough sit for about 10 minutes to relax, otherwise, it will pull together and shrink a bit when you cut it.
 Nothing wrong with that, only the croissants will turn out shorter and stubbier.
 Cut the dough in half horizontally, and then cut vertically into 3-4 equal parts.
 Then cut each of the smaller rectangles in half on the diagonal.

 Now roll up each triangle, starting with the wide end, and making sure that the narrow end ends up on the bottom.
 This will prevent croissants from unrolling when they expand during baking.

-Place rolled up croissants on parchment paper lined baking sheets, spaced about 1.5 – 2 inches, cover with plastic and let rise at room temperature for about 2 hours.
+Place rolled-up croissants on parchment paper-lined baking sheets, spaced about 1.5 - 2 inches, cover with plastic and let rise at room temperature for about 2 hours.
 Croissants will rise by about 50% during this time.
 Brush with egg wash.

 Bake at 425F for about 20-30 minutes until deep golden brown.
-Smaller size croissant will require less baking, so you may want to keep an eye on them at 15 minutes to check if they are ready.
+Smaller size croissants will require less baking, so you may want to keep an eye on them at 15 minutes to check if they are ready.